 This can seem impossible at times, especially when you’re on the wrong side of volatility and experiencing heavy losses.
-But like Hill advises, you also need to realize that the impossible can be
+But like Hill advises, you also need to realize that the impossible can be possible.

 The wealthy people whom he interviewed for his books thought differently from regular people and overcame immense obstacles to accomplish amazing feats.